OBS - Open Broadcaster Software

 Studios, production companies, and professional streamers all over the world use OBS for live streaming.
 An extra nice thing about OBS is that the software is open-source and completely free to download.
 The software can be run on both Windows, Mac and Linux.

 Using OBS for live broadcasts generally requires that you stream to a destination using RTMP.
 A destination is usually the platform you want to broadcast to, where your viewers are located.
 For example. you can stream directly to Youtube, or Facebook for a more passive participant experience.
-Or a dedicated event platform such as Univid, for the best quality, control and participant experience.
+Or a dedicated webinar platform such as Univid, for the best quality, control and participant experience.

 No matter where you choose to stream, you need two things: